-Tyson Fury took a gifted hometown decision during a 2007 amateur fight, according to current heavyweight contender from the United States, Michael Hunter.
+According to Michael Hunter, Tyson Fury took a gifted hometown decision during a 2007 amateur fight, according to the current heavyweight contender from the United States.

 ‘The Gypsy King’ was put through after two English fighters lost their bouts, as Hunter recalls.

-Writing back in 2007 when Fury took home a gold and silver in European competitions, Hunter dug up a vested battle from that year.
+Writing back in 2007, when Fury took home gold and silver in European competitions, Hunter dug up a vested battle from that year.

 Outlining his version of events, Hunter quoted a report from an eyewitness of the Fury fight.

 It said: “I was at the USA vs England duel.
 In the first two bouts, Roberto Marroquin and Qa’id Muhammad annihilated their opponents and stopped them early.

 “I knew after that any England boxer finishing on their feet would get the win.
 It was too important to the black-tie crowd that England did well.